 We now turn to industrial clusters more generally by defining our potential cartels as sets of firms in the same industry and geographic location.
 Table 4 presents the results.
 The first column shows the estimates, where we assume perfectly independent behavior and constrain the coefficient on collusion share to be zero.
-In the next three columns, we assume perfect collusion at the cluster level (constraining the coefficient on firm share to be zero), and define clusters at the province, city, and county level respectively.
+In the next three columns, we assume perfect collusion at the cluster level (constraining the coefficient on firm share to be zero), and define clusters at the province, city, and county level, respectively.
 The next three columns allow for both shares to influence inverse markups, while the final three interact firm market share and cluster market share with an indicator variable for whether the firm is in a SEZ.
-Again, we report robust standard errors clustered at the firm level.